Node-RED: Adding the remote repository to Node-RED

 This documentation is part of the Manage projects guide.
 You can view the complete guide here: How to use "Projects" in Node-RED.

-👋 Welcome to the Stackhero documentation!
+Welcome to the Stackhero documentation

-• Full access to Node-RED admin UI.
+• Full access to the Node-RED admin interface for managing your flows and settings.

-• Node-RED Dashboard included.
+• Node-RED Dashboard included for real-time visualisation.

 Go back to Node-RED, open the menu (top-right hamburger icon), select Projects, and then click "New".